jonasbergqvist/music-festival-2024-nextjs/README.md

 # Start application
 yarn dev

-# GraphQL
-Add / Update / Delete GraphQL files under src/graphql folder

-You can use GraphiQL when wirting queries to get intellisense, and then copy/paste the queries into the src/graphql folder.
-Use the url https://cg.optimizely.com/app/graphiql?auth=thqghUxNlZKQ1gOaiWXP2WNoRylaFekGuJ3niZcEhDoztTJs

 ## Add GraphQL file
 1. Add a new file with extension .graphql under src/graphql
 2. Run "yarn generate" to update "generated.ts" with types from query